ITRS-Group/cordial/tools/geneos/docs/commands/geneos_package_uninstall.md

 ```
   -A, --all              Uninstall all releases, stopping and disabling running instances
   -f, --force            Force uninstall, stopping protected instances first
-  -H, --host string      Perform on a remote host. "all" means all hosts and locally (default "all")
   -V, --version string   Uninstall a specific version
 ```